KoBeWi/Metroidvania-System/README.md

 ![](Media/EditorSceneAssign.gif)

-From this view you can also create new scenes, by using the Create New Scene button in the top-right corner of the file dialog:
+From this view you can also create new scenes, by using the Create New Scene button in the bottom-left corner of the file dialog:

 ![](Media/EditorCreateNewScene.png)